DickinsonCollege/FarmData2/INSTALL.md

 Note: When accessing the development environment via the browser, copying and pasting between the host OS and the development environment using the noVNC clipboard is tedious.
 However, if you work entirely inside the development environment, it is quite functional.

-When the noVNC client connects to the FarmData2 Development environment the Desktop of the Debian Linux system that is running in the docker container will appear in your browser window.
+When the noVNC client connects to the FarmData2 development environment the desktop of the Debian Linux system that is running in the docker container will appear in your browser window.

 #### Development Environment Credentials ####